Postmedia-Archive/pantry/README.md

 	}

 The code above tells pantry you want to make a request to the SOAP service named 'calculator' (by you via initSoap) and call the add method, passing it parameters x and y.

+Putting it all together, you can execute a SOAP request using the following pattern (plus additional error handling of course).

+	pantry.initSoap('calculator', 'http://some.domain/service/wsdl', function(error, client) {
+		if (client) {
+			// additional one-time client configuration goes here }

+		pantry.fetch('soap://calculator/add?x=2&y=3', function(error, item) {
+			// handle the data here
+		});
+	});

 ## Upgrading